Why use a Cluster?

 by Python 2.
 Software compiled against a newer version of the C libraries and

-not found
+nasty 'GLIBCXX_3.4.20' not found

 Software versioning is another common issue.
 A team might depend on a certain package version for their research project - if the software version was to change (for instance, if a package was updated), it might affect their results.
-Having access to multiple software versions allow a set of researchers to prevent software versioning issues from affecting their results.
+Having access to multiple software versions allows a set of researchers to prevent software versioning issues from affecting their results.

 Dependencies are where a particular software package (or even a particular version) depends on having access to another software package (or even a particular version of another software package).
 For example, the VASP materials science software may depend on having a particular version of the FFTW (Fastest Fourier Transform in the West) software library available for it to work.